otrecoding/OptimalTransportDataIntegration.jl/docs/src/index.md

     Updating `~/tmp/Project.toml`
 ```

-After the package is installed, you need install POT the Python Otimal Transport library
+After the package is installed, you need install POT the Python Optimal Transport library

 ```julia-repl
 julia> using Conda